27 Items that People Forget to Bring for a Cruise

 18. Power Bar with USB Outlets (non-surge protected)

-A must for many cruisers, remember to bring a “cruise-approved” power bar to have some extra electric and USB outlets in your cabin.
+A must for many cruisers, remember to bring a “cruise-approved” power bar or cube to have some extra electric and USB outlets in your cabin.

 While some newer ships, have installed USB outlets, most cruise cabins have 1 or 2 electric sockets, and that’s it!